-ACLU: LGBTQ RIghts - is a nonprofit organization founded in 1920 "to defend and preserve the individual rights and liberties guaranteed to every person in this country by the Constitution and laws of the United States".
+ACLU: LGBTQ Rights – A nonprofit organization founded in 1920 "to defend and preserve the individual rights and liberties guaranteed to every person in this country by the Constitution and laws of the United States."

 GLAAD - GLAAD rewrites the script for LGBTQ+ acceptance.
 As a dynamic media force, GLAAD tackles tough issues to shape the narrative and provoke dialogue that leads to cultural change.
 GLAAD protects all that has been accomplished and creates a world where everyone can live the life they love.

-Human Rights Watch - Human Rights Watch works for lesbian, gay, bisexual, and transgender peoples' rights, and with activists representing a multiplicity of identities and issues.
+Human Rights Watch - Human Rights Watch works for lesbian, gay, bisexual, and transgender people's rights, with activists representing multiple identities and issues.

 It Gets Better Project - The It Gets Better Project is a nonprofit organization with a mission to uplift, empower, and connect lesbian, gay, bisexual, transgender, and queer youth around the globe.
-Growing up isn’t easy, especially when you are trying to affirm and assert your sexual orientation and/or gender identity.
-It can be a challenging and isolating process – but, the good news is, no one has to do it alone.
+Growing up isn’t easy, especially when trying to affirm and assert your sexual orientation and/or gender identity.
+It can be challenging and isolating, but the good news is no one has to do it alone.

-Lambda Legal - Founded in 1973, Lambda Legal is the oldest and largest national legal organization whose mission is to achieve full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and everyone living with HIV through impact litigation, education and public policy work.
+Lambda Legal - Founded in 1973, Lambda Legal is the oldest and largest national legal organization whose mission is to fully recognize the civil rights of lesbians, gay men, bisexuals, transgender people, and everyone living with HIV through impact litigation, education, and public policy work.

-The Association of LGBTQ Journalists - Founded in 1990, NLGJA: The Association of LGBTQ Journalists is an organization of journalists, media professionals, educators and students working from within the news industry to foster fair and accurate coverage of LGBTQ+ issues.
-NLGJA: The Association of LGBTQ Journalists opposes all forms of workplace bias and provides professional development to its members.
+The Association of LGBTQ Journalists - Founded in 1990, NLGJA: The Association of LGBTQ Journalists is an organization of journalists, media professionals, educators, and students working from within the news industry to foster fair and accurate coverage of LGBTQ+ issues.
+NLGJA: The Association of LGBTQ Journalists opposes all workplace bias and provides professional development to its members.